Hasala2002/arke/README.md

 ## How it works.

 I don't really have any idea either.

-When you open the app, you get redirected a newly created room under a random id number, where you can invite other peers to join said room.
+I think when you open the app, you get redirected a newly created room under a random id number, where you can invite other peers to join said room.

 The room is created using Socket.io rooms.

 Messages are sent through web socket requests.

 ![App Architecture](public/screenshots/architecture.png)